 Positive = under budget = good

-This did not sound simple when I read it first, as someone who did not come from business background, I could not understand the formula without a scenario like the one provided by AccountingCoach.
+This did not sound simple when I read it first, as someone who did not come from a business background, I could not understand the formula without a scenario like the one provided by AccountingCoach.